 Bar Preparation Program

-SULC offers a multi-faceted bar exam preparatory program.
+SULC offers multi-faceted bar exam preparatory programs geared towards the Louisiana Bar Examination and common law bar examinations.
 The program is designed for all SULC students.
 Students are exposed to the program in each year of their studies as well as the summer following their graduation.
-The program has three primary facets: supplemental bar review sessions conducted during the school year, a bar preparatory course – called Statutory Analysis; and a summer supplemental bar review session.
+The programs have three primary facets: supplemental bar review sessions conducted during the school year, bar preparatory courses – called LA Bar Exam Prep I and II and UBE Common Law Bar Prep; and summer supplemental bar review sessions.

 First-year law students will be introduced to information regarding the steps needed to prepare for the bar exam during their initial law school orientation.
-Additionally, two sessions will be offered during the spring semester which will be focused on the Louisiana bar exam.
-The sessions will introduce the first year students to a Recurring Issue Outline concept of studying and cover one substantive bar subject.
+Additionally, two sessions will be offered during the spring semester.
+The sessions will introduce the first-year students to a Recurring Issue Outline concept of studying and cover one substantive bar subject.

-SULC offers two bar preparatory courses to students in their final year of law school.
-These courses – Statutory Analysis and Statutory Analysis II – do not contain pre-requisites.
+SULC offers three bar preparatory courses to students in their final year of law school.
+These courses – LA Bar Exam Prep I and II and UBE Common Law Bar Prep – do not contain pre-requisites.
 By taking both courses, a student will be exposed to methods of preparing for all nine sections of the Louisiana bar examination.
-SULC also offers a one-semester common law version of the Statutory Analysis course that generally focuses on the MBE but also provides information on the MEE and MPT.
+Likewise, by taking the UBE Common Law Bar Prep course, students will be exposed to methods of preparing for a common law bar examination.

 SULC offers both summer and winter supplemental bar review sessions.
 During the program, students take prior bar exams under conditions similar to those that they will encounter on the bar exam.
 The students receive both written and oral feedback regarding their performances on the practice exams.